Latent Knowledge-Guided Video Diffusion for Scientific Phenomena Generation from a Single Initial Frame: Experiments

 \subsection{Experiment Setting}

-We adopt SVD~\cite{blattmann2023stable} as the baseline video generation model and conducted experiments on both simulation fluid phenomenon datasets and true typhoon phenomenon datasets.
-Metrics across numerical precision and physical statistics are leveraged to extensively evaluate our proposed method.
-All the source code and datasets will be released.
+We adopt Stable Video Diffusion (SVD)~\cite{blattmann2023stable} and CogVideoX~\cite{yang2024cogvideox} as the baseline and evaluate methods on both simulated fluid dynamics and real-world typhoon datasets.
+We employ a mix of numerical accuracy metrics and physically grounded evaluation criteria to ensure a comprehensive assessment.

-\textbf{Datasets and Evaluation Metrics.} We utilize the computational fluid dynamics (CFD) tool to generate four fluid simulation phenomena: Rayleigh-Bénard convection (RBC) simulation, Cylinder fluid simulation, DamBreak fluid simulation, and DepthCharge fluid simulation, to validate our method within controlled numerical simulation scenarios.
-Additionally, to assess the model's performance in real-world settings, we select four typhoon phenomena from the true typhoon dataset~\cite{digitaltyphoon}, with identifiers correspondin3g to observation dates: 202001, 202009, 202102, and 202204.
-Each fluid simulation or typhoon phenomenon consists of 10 videos; we randomly select 9 videos for fine-tuning and reserve the remaining video for testing.

-To evaluate the generated physical phenomena, we consider eight essential metrics: RMSE, SSIM, Stream Function Error (SFE), Smoothness Error (SE), Gradient Smoothness (GS), Continuity Score (CS), Q-Criterion Error (QCE), and Vorticity Error (VE).
-RMSE and SSIM \cite{SSIM} are widely used metrics for assessing numerical accuracy and visual structural similarity.
-The other metrics are specialized physical measures tailored to evaluate the preservation of physical properties, which is the core objective of our approach.
-Specifically, SFE \cite{StreanmFunc,Farneback} assesses streamline accuracy, while SE \cite{Smoothness} measures stable propagation characteristics.
-GS and CS \cite{StreanmFunc}, two physical metrics without ground truth (GT), evaluate the reasonableness of the phenomenon’s progression and overall consistency, respectively.
-QCE \cite{Q} measures the preservation of vortex structures, and VE \cite{Vorticity} assesses vorticity accuracy.
-QCE and VE required precise fields, which are only available for simulation data.
-Notably, while SSIM benefits from a higher score for better performance, lower scores indicate better outcomes for the other metrics.
-Further details on evaluation metrics are available in the supplementary material.
+\textbf{Datasets and Evaluation Metrics.} We generate four simulated fluid scenarios using a computational fluid dynamics (CFD) toolkit: Rayleigh-Bénard Convection (RBC), Cylinder flow, DamBreak, and DepthCharge.
+To validate performance on real-world data, we further randomly select four typhoon events from true Typhoon dataset~\cite{digitaltyphoon}, identified by observation timestamps: 202001, 202009, 202102, and 202204.
+Formally, in each phenomenon test, we construct 10 videos, using 9 for fine-tuning and 1 for testing.
+We employ eight metrics to evaluate both numerical accuracy and scientific fidelity: RMSE, SSIM~\cite{SSIM}, Stream Function Error (SFE)~\cite{StreanmFunc,Farneback}, Smoothness Error (SE)~\cite{Smoothness}, Gradient Smoothness (GS), Continuity Score (CS)~\cite{StreanmFunc}, Q-Criterion Error (QCE)~\cite{Q}, and Vorticity Error (VE)~\cite{Vorticity}.
+RMSE and SSIM measure per-pixel error and structural similarity, respectively.
+The remaining metrics are tailored for physical dynamics: SFE tests streamline accuracy, SE quantifies propagation smoothness, GS and CS (without ground truth) assess spatial-temporal consistency, and QCE and VE measure vortex preservation and vorticity accuracy.
+Notably, QCE and VE apply only to incompressible 2D flow fields from simulation data.
+Higher SSIM and lower scores on the other metrics indicate better performance.